togewolf/selective_amnesia_final_project_gnn/README.md

 ### Evaluating Pretrained Models

-All 50 pretrained SA models (5 architectures, 10 target digits) are included in `GNN weights/after_SA/`.
+All 50 pretrained SA models (5 architectures, 10 target digits) are available on https://nx29079.your-storageshare.de/s/mMHN4yEskmRTyEz/download.
 Use the demo script to load any model, generate samples and compare Oracle accuracy before and after forgetting:

 ```bash
 # Interactive mode: choose architecture and digit from a menu